Andrejkf/solution_advanced_lane_finding/report_template.md

 The goals / steps of this project are the following:

--   Use color transforms, gradients, etc., to create a thresholded binary image.
 -   Apply a perspective transform to rectify binary image (“birds-eye view”).
 -   Detect lane pixels and fit to find the lane boundary.
 -   Determine the curvature of the lane and vehicle position with respect to center.